Skip to content

 They speak to their Self - Psalm 43:5

-And they questioned himself and are saying to himself, Who43 therefore are you submerging44 if you are not yourself, the Anointed One,45 neither He Is God ("Elijah"), neither the Prophet?
+And they questioned himself and said to self, Why then are you plunging44 if you, yourself are not the Anointed One,45 neither He Is God ("Elijah"), neither the Prophet?

 Julia Smith Literal 1876 Translation: